Violent crime heats up ahead of Memorial Day weekend - NewsBreak

 Over the weekend, a 48-year-old man was killed on board a New York City subway train in a random, unprovoked attack.
 An intense manhunt is ongoing for the shooter, with police considering him to be armed and very dangerous.

-New York City police said it appears the gunman who shot and killed the man at the Canal Street Station on Sunday morning picked his victim randomly.
+New York City police said it appears the gunman who shot and killed the man at the Canal Street Station on Sunday morning picked his victim randomly.‘Defund the police’ movement impacts recruitment, increase in crime

-“According to witnesses, the suspect was walking back and forth in the same train car and without provocation, pulled out a gun and fired it at the victim.”Man arrested after alleged child abuse at Scissortail Park

 The gunman ran from the station before police arrived.